 Waffle setting: I use the “1” setting for “Belgian waffles” when making these waffles.

-These waffles freeze great if you have leftovers!
-I store them in a freezer ziptop bag, that's labelled and dated, for up to 5 months.
+Freezer: These waffles freeze great too!
+Store in a freezer ziptop bag, that's labelled and dated, for up to 5 months.
 Let them thaw overnight in the fridge.
 Pop one in the toaster in the morning to help it warm up and get crispy again and it will be delicious!
-(You can also reheat straight from the freezer.
-Microwave for 20 seconds or so to thaw the waffle out a bit and then put in your toaster to warm through and get it crispy on the outside.)
+You can also reheat straight from the freezer.
+Microwave for 20 seconds or so to thaw the waffle out a bit and then put in your toaster to warm through and get it crispy on the outside.